Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 ## Structure and dependencies

-The Sovereign SDK provides [module-template](../../module-system/module-implementations/module-template/README.md).
-It provides a boilerplate which can be customised.
+The Sovereign SDK provides a [module-template](../../module-system/module-implementations/module-template/README.md), which is boilerplate that can be customised to easily build modules”.
-The purpose of each rust module is explained later.

 ```